 Figure 1: (Top) The fraction of a linear polarization (left is horizontal and right is vertical) over the total radiance for molecular air density.
 (Bottom) The change in the fraction of linear polarization between an atmosphere that contains aerosol and one with only molecular air density.
+This data was simulated with SASKTRAN including multiple scattering.

 2.2 SASKTRAN-HR model

-The High Resolution module of the SASKTRAN radiative transfer framework (Bourassa et al., 2007; Zawada et al., 2015) [14, 27] was used in this study.
-The SASKTRAN framework handles built-in and user-specified atmospheric species optical properties and number density profiles, and uses a fully 3D spherical geometry to solve the radiative transfer equation.
+The High Resolution module of the SASKTRAN radiative transfer framework (Bourassa et al., 2007; Zawada et al., 2015) [14, 28] was used in this study.
+The SASKTRAN framework handles built-in and user-specified atmospheric species optical properties and number density profiles, and assumes a fully 3D spherical geometry to solve the radiative transfer equation.
 The High Resolution module uses a successive orders of scattering technique, and solves either the scalar or vector (polarized) radiative transfer equations to arbitrarily many orders of scatter.
-In this study, the HR module is configured so that for any photon trajectory the first two scatters in the atmosphere (from the Sun) and the final scatter into the instrument line of sight are treated in a fully polarized sense; any intervening scatters treat the photon as randomly polarized.
-For example: If a photon scatters three times to enter the line of sight, each scatter is treated in a fully polarized sense; if a photon scatters five times to enter the line of sight, the first two scatters are polarized, the photon is then depolarized and scattered twice, and finally undergoes a polarized scatter from its randomly polarized state into the line of sight.
-This pseudo-polarized approximation has been shown, through comparison against the highly accurate and fully polarized Monte Carlo module of the SASKTRAN-HR framework (Dueck et al., 2016) [28], to approximate the full solution of the vector radiative transfer equation to sufficient accuracy for the wavelengths and geometries of interest in this work.
+In this study, the HR module is configured so that for any photon trajectory the first two scattering events in the atmosphere (from the Sun) and the final scattering event into the instrument line of sight are treated in a fully polarized sense; any intervening scattering events treat the photon as randomly polarized.
+For example: If a photon scatters three times to enter the line of sight, each scattering event is treated in a fully polarized sense; if a photon scatters five times to enter the line of sight, the first two scattering events are polarized, the photon is then depolarized and undergoes two scattering events, and finally undergoes a polarized scattering event from its randomly polarized state into the line of sight.
+This pseudo-polarized approximation has been shown, through comparison against the highly accurate and fully polarized Monte Carlo module of the SASKTRAN-HR framework (Dueck et al., 2016) [29], to approximate the full solution of the vector radiative transfer equation to sufficient accuracy for the wavelengths and geometries of interest in this work.
+This pseudo-polarized approximation was used for quicker processing times.
 All calculations performed with SASKTRAN-HR in this study assume randomly polarized incident sunlight, and dry air and Mie (H2SO4) scattering events only to model the interaction with the molecular air density and stratospheric aerosol, respectively.
 Scattering events from the Earth's surface are assumed to be Lambertian and fully depolarizing.
+The assumption of a Lambertian surface is commonly used even though in many cases a Lambertian surface does not accurately describe surface polarized scattering (Martonchik et al., 1998; Deuzé et al., 2000) [30, 31].

 2.3 Model Scenarios

 The impact of using polarized radiance measurements on stratospheric aerosol retrievals is systematically studied with the radiative transfer model by exploring a set of distinct cases that approximately cover the expected range of aerosol parameters, including both particle size and concentration (or extinction) profiles, and viewing geometries.
 Viewing geometry is an important parameter as even in the case of the total radiance measurements, the geometry can have a substantial effect on the sensitivity of the measurement to aerosol due to the asymmetry of the Mie scattering phase function, i.e. element P11(Θ) of the scattering matrix (Rieger et al., 2014) [16].
-There is strong aerosol scattering in the forward direction and so this results in a weaker relative aerosol signal in the back scatter direction.
+Aerosols scatter strongly in the forward direction resulting in a weaker relative aerosol signal in the back scatter direction.